The world of 3D game development services and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).

 $235 | $1,875 | $5,625 |

-Maya subscription options
+Maya subscription options as of 2025

 Maya offers a free trial for 30 days.
 Academic licenses are also available: students and educators can get free 1-year access to Autodesk educational products and services, renewable as long as they remain eligible.